 William Joseph Maier Professor of Political Economy, Harvard University

 David Rubenstein Distinguished Visitor and Stephen M. Kellen Distinguished Visitor - Class of Spring 2009 and Class of Spring 2021

 Benjamin M. Friedman is the William Joseph Maier Professor of Political Economy, and formerly Chairman of the Department of Economics, at Harvard University where he has taught for nearly half a century.
 His newest book, Religion and the Rise of Capitalism, was published by Knopf in January.
-His two other general interest books are The Moral Consequences of Economic Growth was published in 2005 by Alfred A. Knopf.
-Friedman’s best-known previous book is Day of Reckoning: The Consequences of American Economic Policy Under Reagan and After, which received the George S. Eccles Prize, awarded annually by Columbia University for excellence in writing about economics.
+His two other general interest books are The Moral Consequences of Economic Growth (Knopf) and Day of Reckoning: The Consequences of American Economic Policy Under Reagan and After (Random House).

 Professor Friedman has also written extensively on economic policy, in both books and articles aimed primarily at economists and economic policymakers.
 Much of this work has focused on the role of the financial markets in shaping how monetary and fiscal policies affect economic activity and inflation.
 He is also a frequent contributor to many American publications reaching a broader audience, including especially The New York Review of Books.

 Among Professor Friedman’s other distinctions, he has received the George S. Eccles Prize, awarded annually for excellence in writing about economics; the John R. Commons Award, given every two years in recognition of contributions to economics; and the Medal of the Italian Senate.